faceyspacey/rudy/docs/respond-modules.md

 }
 ```

-Similar to action types being injected into reducers, and the correct action creators being passed as the 3rd argument to reducers, and the state passed being the correct namespaced slice to begin with, *components themselves are made available via dependency injection*.
+Similar to the strategies used with the arguments passed to reducers and components, *components themselves are made available via dependency injection*.
 In this case directly via state.

 If it's not loaded, you can display a spinner using suspense:

 ```js
   <Suspense>